CubicrootXYZ/PRM-Aufbereiter/README.md

 ## Break lines in the CSV file
 Break lines `\n` in the CSV file that are not ment as a CSV line seperator will be misinterpreted.
 Please make sure you DO NOT HAVE such break lines in your file.

+## Wrong values/names
+Make sure that you do not have commatas `,` or breaklines `\n` in your data fields, that will result in misinterpretations.

 ## Some statistics does not get calculated
 Make sure that youre source data contains these information and check your settings.